This is a practical implementation guide. For theory and concepts, see:

 The .cjs extension tells Node.js to treat it as CommonJS, even in an ES module project.

-- Subject line max 72 characters (shows fully in Git logs)
+- Subject max 72 chars (fits git logs)

 Step 3: Install Lint-Staged

 Lint-staged runs linters only on staged files.
-This is way faster than linting the entire codebase on every commit.
+Way faster than linting the whole codebase.

 # Install lint-staged